schope26/schope26.github.io/HopeGuessing.md

     J --> A
 ```
 ## Description

     - Step one is to guess a number.
-    - The game will then judge if the number is is too bi or too small.
+    - The game will then judge if the number is is too big or too small.
     - If it is too big or too small the player will be prompted to try inputing another number.
     - If the number is correct a victory screen will appear.
     - The player will then be asked to play again.